 Liquidation Rights.
-With respect to the right to payment of dividends and the distribution of assets in the event of any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Company (collectively, "Liquidation Rights"), the Class B Common Stock will rank (i) senior to any future equity securities issued by the Company, the terms of which specifically provide that such securities rank junior to the Class B Common Stock as to Liquidation Rights; (ii) on parity with the Company's Common Stock (subject to the differential in dividend rights as described above), and with any future class of equity securities issued by the Company, the terms of which specifically provide that such securities B Common Stock as to Liquidation Rights; and (iii) junior to the Company's Series A Preferred Stock, Series B Preferred Stock and Series C Preferred Stock, as well as any future equity securities issued by the Company, the terms of which specifically provide that such securities rank partice equity securities issued by the Company, the terms of which specifically provide that such securities rank of the Class B Common Stock as to Liquidation Rights; and (iii) junior to the Company's Series A Preferred Stock, Series B Preferred Stock and Series C Preferred Stock, as well as any future equity securities issued by the Company, the terms of which specifically provide that such securities rank senior to the Class B Common Stock as to Liquidation Rights.
+With respect to the right to payment of dividends and the distribution of assets in the event of any voluntary or involuntary liquidation, dissolution or winding up of the affairs of the Company (collectively, "Liquidation Rights"), the Class B Common Stock will rank (i) senior to any future equity securities issued by the Company, the terms of which specifically provide that such securities rank junior to the Class B Common Stock as to Liquidation Rights; (ii) on parity with the Company's Common Stock (subject to the differential in dividend rights as described above), and with any future class of equity securities issued by the Company, the terms of which specifically provide that such securities rank on a parity with the Class B Common Stock as to Liquidation Rights; and (iii) junior to the Company's Series A Preferred Stock, Series B Preferred Stock and Series C Preferred Stock, as well as any future equity securities issued by the Company, the terms of which specifically provide that such securities rank senior to the Class B Common Stock as to Liquidation Rights.